-- (1) A holder of a ground instructor licence shall not perform the duties of a ground instructor unless within the twelve preceding months, he or she has served for three months as a ground instructor. - (2) A holder of a ground instructor licence shall observe the limitations and qualifications specified in this regulation. - (3) A ground instructor shall not conduct training under a rating which is not endorsed in his or her ground instructor ratings.
+- (1) A holder of a ground instructor licence shall observe the limitations and qualifications specified in this regulation. - (2) A ground instructor shall not conduct training under a rating which is not endorsed in his or her ground instructor ratings.

-161. Renewal requirements for ground instructor licence.
+162. Renewal requirements for ground instructor licence